-I have heard it said that when you go outside to paint (otherwise known as plein air painting), that you need to paint really fast.
+I have heard it said that when you go outside to paint (otherwise known as plein air painting), you need to paint really fast.
 The actual saying goes something like this, "paint like the devil is after you."
 And so I did.
-I grabbed some lemon yellow, cad yellow, cerulean blue, and raw umber to paint out the composition.
-At the end I used a touch of red in the second painting with the barns.
-Keeping my palette simple made it easier on me since I didn't have to make a lot of color choices, and it made my painting more harmonious.
-Painting quickly, gave me two watercolor pieces which is always a plus.
-Whoohoo!
+I grabbed some lemon yellow, cad yellow, cerulean blue, Payne's grey, and raw umber to paint out the composition.

-The part that was most defining for me was the water and the reflection of the trees, in the first painting.
+The most defining part for me was in the first painting—the water and the reflection of the trees.
 I didn't think I could do it.
 In the end, all of my practice trying to paint water and reflections (I had stacks of paintings that went into the garbage bin), allowed me to accomplish the very thing I had hoped for.
 Perseverance is half the battle.

 It was a joyful moment for me, one of the special defining moments in my watercolor journey (and it truly is a journey).
 I also realized at that moment that my eye would not deceive me if I knew my color palette and kept it simple.

 I now know what my springtime palette will include.
 Those yellows were perfect.
 They mixed with the blue nicely.
 The raw umber and Payne's grey gave me my darkest darks which really worked for those trees.
 I'll carry this palette with me on my drives around the countryside.
 The next time I'm presented with a scene like this, I'm going to stop and paint without hesitation.
 One never knows when those defining moments will come, but come they will.

 Penny Lulich (author) from Indiana on November 07, 2017: